 I love hard-cooked eggs.
-I keep a container of them in the frig and like to pop one in my mouth for a quick, nutritious snack.
+I like to keep a container of them in the fridge and like to pop one in my mouth for a quick, nutritious snack.

 The one downside to fresh eggs is how hard they are to peel.
 Everyone says 'just mark some and put them aside for a few weeks and then they'll peel fine'.
 Well, to me, that defeats the purpose of raising chickens for the fresh eggs if you're just going to let them sit around and get old.
 I was determined to figure out how to get perfectly peeled hard-cooked eggs.
 I tried every method out there I think - with mixed results.